python-hyper/documentation/source/contributing.rst

 `Sphinx`_ to generate the full suite of documentation.

 When contributing documentation, please attempt to follow the style of the documentation files.
-This means a soft-limit of 79 characters wide in your text files and a semi-formal prose style.
+Use a soft-limit of 79 characters wide in your text files and a semi-formal prose style.